joshhalley/LTRENT-2527-CLEUR-2023/Task 4 Python/Task4.md

 # Task 4: Rest API with Python

 Postman is great to start interacting with and discovering APIs, but to automate and program the infrastructure, you need to build code that can be reused
-We will now explore the APIs using python
+We will now explore the APIs using python.

 ## Step 1: Authenticate

-Below is the script for authentication, in which we have the following
+Below is the script for authentication, in which we have the following:
 •	A class named Authenticaton
 •	Under the class we have defined 2 functions o	get_jsessionid